Namibia travel destination

 Windhoek

-As the primary gateway to the country, Windhoek offers a blend of colonial architecture, vibrant craft markets, and modern Namibian cuisine.
-It is the perfect place to organize car rentals and supplies before heading into the wilderness.
+As the primary gateway to the country, Windhoek offers a blend of African culture and German colonial architecture.
+It is the best place to arrange 4x4 rentals and stock up on supplies before heading into the wilderness.

 Swakopmund